ill-soul077/Numerical-Lab/README.md

 4. **Gauss-Jordan Elimination Method**
 5. **LU Factorization Method**

 Each method has a unique approach to iterating or reducing matrices to solve for the variables.
-Below is a detailed explanation of each algorithm, including the parameters and variables they use.
+Below is a detailed explanation of each algorithm, including the parameters and variables they use.Advantages and disadvantages was also discussed here

 ---

 ## Jacobi Iterative Method

 ### Description
 The Jacobi method is an iterative algorithm for solving a system of linear equations.
 It starts with an initial guess for each variable and refines the solutions based on the relative values of neighboring variables.
+Initial guessing is sometimes important.

 ### Key Steps
 1. Initialize all variables to zero or a guess value.